mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

     - Receive sign off on final version of MailChimp email blast and Twitter announcement and schedule for 08:00 PST on the date of marketing announcement
       - **Note:** If the release contains a security update, also draft a Mailchimp email blast for the [Security Bulletin mailing list](https://eepurl.com/cAl5Rv)
     - Finalize blog post for mattermost.com, test on mobile view, and set timer for 08:00 PST on the day of release
-    - Add links to [Admin guide](https://docs.mattermost.com/guides/administrator.html) in the release blog post where needed
+    - Add links to [Deployment guide](https://docs.mattermost.com/guides/deployment.html) in the release blog post where needed

 ### K. (T-minus 0 working days) Release Day